spyder-ide/spyder-docs/doc/panes/editor.rst

 ~~~~~~~~~~

 The Editor features a find and replace functionality to find and replace a given text in the current file.
-You can find a string in the current file by selecting :menuselection:`Search --> Find text` from the Spyder IDE main menu or simply using :kbd:`Ctrl+F`.
+You can find a string in the current file by selecting :menuselection:`Search --> Find text` from the Spyder IDE main menu or simply using :kbd:`Ctrl-F`.
-Similarly, you can to find and replace a string by selecting :menuselection:`Search --> Replace text` from the Spyder IDE main menu or using the :kbd:`Ctrl+R` shortcut.
+Similarly, you can to find and replace a string by selecting :menuselection:`Search --> Replace text` from the Spyder IDE main menu or using the :kbd:`Ctrl-R` shortcut.
 The :guilabel:`Find and Replace` panel appears in the Editor's bottom left corner highlighting each occurrence of the desired text in the current file and showing the total number of occurrences.
 The panel allows you to navigate from one occurrence to another by choosing the :guilabel:`Find Next` or the :guilabel:`Find Previous` buttons.
 It also lets you run a case-sensitive regex search using the Case Sensitive and Regular expressions controls.